 Additional federal resources are sorely needed in Greater Louisville for water, wastewater, stormwater, and flood protection infrastructure.
 Such resources are critical not only for safety and public health but also economic development.
-The passage of the Infrastructure Investment and Jobs Act (IIJA) provides a crucial opportunity to invest in Louisville's infrastructure.
-GLI encourages federal support through forgivable funds through the IIJA, continued State Revolving Fund appropriations, funding for lead service line removal and grants with further consideration of definitions of disadvantaged communities, Congressional Community Project Funding (Earmarks), and the Water Infrastructure Finance and Innovation Act.
+As evidenced by major flood events in 2025.
+Louisville's flood protection system is in great need of reinvestment and support.
+Many of these facilities have outlived their functional life.
+We are at a crucial juncture to invest in Louisville's infrastructure.
+GLI encourages federal support through forgivable funds via direct appropriations, FEMA grant programs, continued State Revolving Fund appropriations, funding for lead service line removal and grants with further consideration of definitions of disadvantaged communities, Congressional Community Project Funding (Earmarks), and the Water Infrastructure Finance and Innovation Act.
 The Federal Low Income Household Water/Wastewater Affordability Program (LIHWAP) has been especially positive for the Greater Louisville region and GLI encourages the continued funding of programs like it.